reconhub/covid19hub/README.md

 tasks.
 Each task should include the following:

 #### Text content
+Use text content to describe the task.
+Short and clear descriptions are most likely to generate interest.
 * **Title:** A concise, informative title
 * **Description:** A clear overview of the task which provides context, identifies key problems and specifies the work to be done, with itemized by